Skip to main content

 History

-Instruction in this realm moves from narrow to broad; first, students learn about their own families and the state of Texas.
+Instruction in this realm moves from narrow to broad; first, students learn about their own families, communities, and the state of Texas.
 Once the world in front of them is learned, students begin to broaden their horizons by studying the Story of the World, with an emphasis on understanding God’s redemptive purposes for every culture.

 Geography